solita/solita.github.com/_posts/2014-12-01-when-to-refactor.md

 When we start developing a program, we have only partial understanding of the problem being solved, but we'll do our best to make the code reflect our current understanding of the problem.
 As the program grows over months and years, we will learn more and inevitably there will be parts of the code that we would have designed differently, if we only had then known what we know today.
 This is the [original definition](https://www.youtube.com/watch?v=pqeJFYwnkjE) of the Technical Debt metaphor and the ability to pay back the debt depends on how clean the code is.

 For big refactorings, it is unpractical to block adding new features while the design is being changed.
 So working towards a new design should be done [incrementally at the same time as developing new features](http://continuousdelivery.com/2011/05/make-large-scale-changes-incrementally-with-branch-by-abstraction/).
-Whenever a developer touches a class that does not yet conform to the target design, they should refactor it there and then, before implementing the feature at hand.
-This kind of refactoring might take many weeks or months to completion, but it is done incrementally in small steps, maybe at most a couple of hours at a time, so that the software keeps working at all times.
+Whenever a developer needs to change code that does not yet conform to the target design, they should refactor that part of the codebase there and then, before implementing the feature at hand.
+This way it might take many weeks or months for the whole codebase to be refactored, but it is done incrementally in small steps, a class or a method at a time (which should not take more than a couple of hours), so that the software keeps working at all times.

 ## When trying to understand what some piece of code does